optiqs/projections/README.md

 The main struggle that this project aspires to resolve is the verbosity required by Redux.
 Redux is simple and yet a robust solution for state management.
 When reducers are just anemic  CRUD operations, it minimizes data indirection and increases maintainability of the app.
 ![A summarized version of the Redux data flow](docs/redux.png)

-Lenses is viable alternative to catalize the Redux by removing verbosity. solve for most of this problem, allowing us to not have to write more than just one reducer([Lenses Reducer Module](https://example.com)).
+Lenses is viable alternative to catalize the Redux by removing verbosity, allowing the write operations to the state to handled by a single reducer([Lenses Reducer Module](https://example.com)).

 Furthermore, Lenses play a fair share part in the selectors space.
 The same lenses created for modification of state can be used to read data(`get`).
 However, lenses may not suffice all requirements related to the read operations.